capy-language/capy/README.md

 bar^ = 10;
 ```

+Unlike Rust however, there are currently no borrow checking rules like "either one mutable reference or many const references".

-This greatly improves readability of code, and allows one to see at a glance the side-effects of a function.
+Mutable pointers greatly improve the readability of code, and allow one to see at a glance the side-effects of a function.

-Unlike Rust however, there are currently no borrow checking rules like "either one `mut` or multiple `const`".

-As you can see, Capy follows the philosophy of creation on the left, usage on the right.
-This creates a very nice symmetry, although it might be strange to someone more accustomed to C's way of doing things.

 ### Types